AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        reader/writer, and you should assume that nearly everything described Appendix :ref:`chap-stdmetadata` is properly translated when using JPEG files.
+   * - *other*
+     -
+     - Extra attributes will be read from comment blocks in the JPEG file, and can optionally be written if ``jpeg:com_attributes`` is enabled.

 **Configuration settings for JPEG input**